Stair climbing is a unique form of exercise that can have a powerful and positive impact on your health over time.

 It is statistics like this that explain why doctors, sports coaches and even modelling agencies recommend stair climbing.
 As Dr Harvey Simon, associate professor of medicine at Harvard Medical School, puts it: "Walking up stairs is one of the best-kept secrets in preventive medicine".

 How to promote stair climbing

 Promoting stair climbing is easy, effective and costs very little.

 Visual stair prompts of the type StepJockey provide work and are recommended by major health institutions including the US Centers for Disease Control and the UK National Institute for Health and Care Excellence (NICE).
 Read more about the power of stair prompts and their evidence base.

 StepJockey has also found that by turning stair climbing into a game or challenge, people can be incentivised to a far greater extent to ditch the lift and use the stairs.
 Our findings are that 'gamification' leads to a massive 500-800% increase in stair use over baseline levels.

-Using this website, you can rate your stairs for calorie burn and download free StepJockey Smart Signs.
-Alternatively check out our range of beautiful acrylic-glass smart signs and stair climbing challenges here.
+Using this website you can rate your stairs for calorie burn and download free StepJockey Smart Signs.
+This is designed for individuals and non-profits.

 A trusted evidence base